-Field Description applied session count Cumulative number of VPN sessions to which this ASA applied the NAC policy. applied group-policy count Cumulative number of group polices to which this ASA applied the NAC policy. group-policy list List of group policies to which this NAC policy is assigned.
+Field Description applied session count Cumulative number of VPN sessions to which this adaptive security appliance applied the NAC policy. applied group-policy count Cumulative number of group polices to which this adaptive security appliance applied the NAC policy. group-policy list List of group policies to which this NAC policy is assigned.
 In this case, the usage of a group policy does not determine whether it appears in this list; if the NAC policy is assigned to a group policy in the running configuration, then the group policy appears in this list.